The Darkstalker Files

 Werewolves (aka were’s, wolfs, wulphs) have two forms.
 Their humanoid form resembles a muscular human with above average height and pointed ears.

 Humanoid forms are naturally muscular due to the physical demands of repeated shifting.
 Body hair is not uncommon in male and female humanoid forms, usually trailing from the back of the neck to the lower back.

 Their wolf form resembles a wolf in shape and proportions only, with an average wolf form standing at 3-4 feet at the shoulder.
 Common lupine colors include variations/combinations of white, black, grays, and browns.
 Reddish or reddish brown fur is very rare and often prized among hound breeders.

-Their wolf form grants them numerous abilities and advantages, including heightened senses, increased strength, increased stamina, healing factor, and the ability to seen in the dark as if in bright light.
+Their wolf form grants them numerous abilities and advantages, including heightened senses, increased strength, increased stamina, healing factor, and the ability to see in the dark as if in dim-light.

 While in their wolf form, werewolves possess an accelerated healing factor which makes them harder to permanently damage or kill.
 Though complete limb regeneration is impossible, reattaching lost limbs is well within reason and common practice during both World Wars.

 Shifting is the werewolf ability to transform from humanoid to wolf form (or vice versa).
 For regular wolves, shifting is both natural and painless.
 For a hybrids, however, the process can be both traumatic and excruciatingly painful.